-(Number of non-HFAI sets, including primary sets) $\times 1 =$ .
+(Number of non-HFAI sets, including primary sets) $\times 1 =$

-(Number of HFAI sets) $\times 2 =$ .
+(Number of HFAI sets) $\times 2$

-(Number of 664C code busy DSS keys in excess of two per system) $\times 1 =$ .
+(Number of 664C code busy DSS keys in excess of two per system) $\times 1 =$

-(Number of 109A loudspeakers) $\times 1 =$
+(Number of 109A loudspeaker) $\times$ 1 = \\\\

-Sum = (station equivalent number).
+Sum (station equivalent numbers)

-(b) If the system has one primary station and the station equivalent number is greater than 8, install a 19B2 power unit and use the "home-run" method of system connection.
+(b) If the system has one primary station and the station equivalent number is greater than 8, install a 19B4 power unit and use the "home-run" method of system connection.

-♦ Note: Refer to 3.30 for detailed installation and connection instructions for the 19B2 power unit.♥
+Note: Refer to paragraph 3.35 for detailed installation and connection instructions for the 19B4 power unit.

-(c) If the system has two primary stations and the station equivalent number is greater than 16, install a 19B2 power unit and use the "home-run" method of system connection.
+(c) If the system has two primary stations and the station equivalent number is greater than 16, install a 19B4 power unit and use the "home-run" method of system connection.